ketnh55/FLUENTS_Backend-1/doc/common_api/get_interest_api.md

             + Jwt token is not valid
             + Jwt user not found

-- Step 2 : return the array of category
+- Step 2 : return the array of interest

 ## 8. Output

-- Return array of category or error
+- Return array of interest or error

 ## 9. Example Response